Shafayat/automatic-theme-plugin-update/readme.md

 *Change $api_url to your api server url in:*

-    /plugin/test-plugin-update/test-plugin-update.php
     /theme/update.php

 ## Adding new versions

 Edit the packages.php under api folder on your server.
 Commented thoroughly throughout with sections that need to be changed to reflect themes/plugins that are to be updated.

-## Adding additional themes/plugins
+## Adding additional themes

-Simply create another $package array with the key of the new theme/plugin slug and add all the appropriate info.
-When releasing the theme/plugin make sure that functions and variables are prefixed to prevent errors and allow multiple themes/plugins to be updated.
+Simply create another $package array with the key of the new theme slug and add all the appropriate info.
+When releasing the theme make sure that functions and variables are prefixed to prevent errors and allow multiple themes to be updated.

 ## Child theme support